eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 This is the thirteenth part of the Tour of Ceylon.
 The [previous part](../comprehensions) introduced comprehensions .
-We're now going to learn about Ceylon's _language module_, the basic types defined in the module `ceylon.language`.
+We're now going to learn about Ceylon's _language module_ and some of the basic types it defines.

+The language module is special, because it is referred to by the language specification, and some language-level constructs are defined in terms of the types it declares.
+Therefore, you can think of it as forming part of the language definition.

 ## An overview of the language module